 It was hard to envision the Robert Morris Colonials upsetting the Oklahoma State Cowboys in Stillwater on Monday night.
-RMU had to play a perfect game, and they didn't.
+Robert Morris had to play a perfect game, and they didn't.
 It was important for them to start the game strong, and they didn't.
-Instead, the Colonials found themselves trailing 0 - 9 a little more than three minutes into the game.
-The Cowboys were simply too athletic, too skilled, and too overpowering for Robert Morris to overcome.

-RMU made things interesting at times in the first half.
-A layup by senior point guard Anthony Myers-Pate shortly after OSU sophomore point guard Marcus Smart picked up this second foul cut the Cowboys lead to just nine points at the 9:56 mark in the first half.
+Robert Morris made things interesting at times in the first half.
+A layup by senior point guard Anthony Myers-Pate shortly after OSU sophomore point guard Marcus Smart picked up this second foul, cut the Cowboys lead to just nine points at the 9:56 mark in the first half.

-After Cowboys junior forward Le'Bryan Nash picked up his second foul of the half at the 5:11 mark, the Colonials went on a 6-0 run to cut the deficit to just eight points with just under four minutes remaining in the half.
-However, an 11-4 run by OSU to close the half, highlighted by back-to-back triples, saw the Cowboys heading to the locker room leading 46-31.
+After Oklahoma St. junior forward Le'Bryan Nash picked up his second foul of the half at the 5:11 mark, RMU went on a 6-0 run to cut the deficit to eight points with just under four minutes remaining in the half.
+However, an 11-4 run by OSU to close the half, highlighted by back-to-back triples, saw the Cowboys heading to the locker room leading, 46-31.

-The second half saw the return of Smart and Nash to the lineup; they either scored and/or assisted on the first 11 points for OSU.
-The Cowboys got into transition after every Robert Morris miss, and usually finished those opportunities with a highlight dunk.
-OSU literally ran away from RMU and coasted to a 92-66 victory.
+The second half saw the return of Smart and Nash to the lineup; they either scored and/or assisted on their teams first 11 points.
+Oklahoma St. got into transition after every Colonials miss, and usually finished those opportunities with a highlight dunk.
+OSU literally ran away from Robert Morris and coasted to a 92-66 victory.

 The rest of the starters really struggled, especially junior guard/forward Lucky Jones.
-He was 1-11 from the floor, and wasn't able to attack the basket as relentlessly as he had been.
+He was 1-11 from the floor, and wasn't able to attack the basket as relentlessly as he had been in previous contests.
 However, the bench played really well (31 points) all things considered.

-Sophomore guard Phil Forte came off the bench to lead OSU in scoring with 20 points, including five triples.
+Sophomore guard Phil Forte came off the bench to lead Oklahoma St. in scoring with 20 points, including five triples.
 Nash finished the game with nine points and five rebounds, but again, was in foul trouble early and then rested for a bulk of the second half.
-He dominated Robert Morris when he was positioned in the short corner, and went to the line six times thanks to his aggressiveness around the rim.
+He dominated the Colonials when he was positioned in the short corner, and went to the line six times thanks to his aggressiveness around the rim.